 News from the septic tank appears to be all the rage as of late, and it seems as though NASA is also on board.
-This Friday, their innovative design to recycle human urine into a “sugary drink” will accompany astronauts of the Atlantis space crew.
+Their innovative design recycles human urine into a “sugary drink“, which accompanied astronauts of the Atlantis space crew in 2011.
 Their “forward osmosis” technology has the potential to save NASA a ton of money and fuel because of the system’s lightweight design, but we think their invention could serve a multiplicity of uses well beyond the rocket ship.

 The main problem with current urine filtering technology is that it uses machinery that requires a lot of electricity from the ship’s limited supply.
 This “water-conversion kit” makes use of a process called forward osmosis that pulls the urine through a semi-permeable membrane, and fully filters a full bag in just a couple of hours.
 Recycling urine in this way has a significant effect on a ship’s payload, and considering that a single pound adds $10,000 of cost, that slight weight difference can translate to serious savings.

 The actual conversion process is fairly simple.
 To avoid the messiness of zero-gravity fluid transfers, waste liquid is drawn by syringe through a T-shaped valve.
 On the other end of the valve is the receptacle bag, and a switch is flipped to seamlessly transfer the waste liquid with the filled syringe.
 The final step is to let the bag do its magic, and 4-6 hours later, you have yourself a drink that (according to a daring Japanese cameraman) resembles Capri Sun.